it-laborato/MDM_Lab/frontend/docs/patterns.md

 ## Styles

-Below are a few need-to-knows about what's available in Fleet's CSS:
+Below are a few need-to-knows about what's available in mdmlab's CSS: